skyber71/wave-app/README.md

 A real-time chat application built with Node.js and Socket.io that provides secure message encryption and user authorization.

-## Overview

-This web application allows users to chat with each other in real-time.
-It provides a secure and private chat experience by encrypting messages with unique keys for each conversation.
-User authentication ensures that only authorized users can access the chat rooms.

 ## Features

 - Real-time chat with multiple users.